AMC Javelin: 1969

-Minor changes for the second model year included revised side striping and an altered grille with a bull's eye emblem, and trim upgrades.
+Minor changes for the second model year included revised side striping, an altered grille with a bull's eye emblem, and trim upgrades.
 An optional side-stripe package consisted of a C-shaped graphic that started behind the front wheel openings.
 The optional (standard with the "Go-Package") five-spoke Magnum 500 steel road wheels now came with a stainless steel trim ring.
 The interior received new door panels and upgraded carpeting.
 Instrumentation featured a 0–8,000 rpm tachometer that now matched the speedometer in style.
-Late model-year production received a cowl over the instrument panel directly in front of the driver.
+Late model-year production received a cowl over the instrument panel directly before the driver.

-The "Mod Javelin" Package was introduced mid-year in 1969 and included a "Craig Breedlove" roof-mounted spoiler, simulated "exhaust" rocker trim, and twin blacked-out simulated air scoops on the hood.
-Optional "Big Bad" paint (neon brilliant blue, orange, or green) also became available from mid-1969 and came with matching front and rear painted bumpers, as well as two vertical rubber-faced painted bumper guards for the rear and a special bright lower grille molding for the front bumper.
+The "Mod Javelin" Package was introduced mid-year in 1969.
+It included a "Craig Breedlove" roof-mounted spoiler, simulated "exhaust" rocker trim, and twin blacked-out simulated air scoops on the hood.
+Optional "Big Bad" paint (neon brilliant blue, orange, or green) also became available from mid-1969.
+It came with matching front and rear painted bumpers, as well as two vertical rubber-faced painted bumper guards for the rear and a bright lower grille molding on the painted front bumper.
 This was part of AMC's targeting youthful consumers as they were "dumping the drab."
 These bright colors were available on all Javelins through 1970.

-The Go-Package option was available with the four-barrel 343 or 390 engines, and continued to include disc brakes, "Twin-Grip" (limited slip) differential, red-line performance E70x14 tires on "Magnum 500" styled wheels, heavy-duty suspension with thicker sway-bars, and other enhancements.
-Starting in January 1969, four-speed manual transmissions came with a Hurst floor shifter.
+The Go-Package option was available with the four-barrel 343 or 390 engines and continued to include disc brakes, "Twin-Grip" limited-slip differential, red-line performance E70x14 tires on "Magnum 500" styled wheels, heavy-duty suspension with thicker sway-bars, and other enhancements.
+Starting in January 1969, the four-speed manual transmissions included a Hurst floor shifter (AMC's version of the Hurst Competition Plus model) to provide shorter throws between gears and make it feel firmer and more solid.

-Production total for the 1969 model year was 40,675.
+The production total for the 1969 model year was 40,675.